kayyomann/Power-BI-Portfolio/Fintech_Transaction_Fraud_Analytics/README.md

 The project uses the PaySim mobile money transaction dataset.
 PaySim is a synthetic financial dataset built to resemble the normal operation of mobile money transactions while injecting malicious behavior for fraud detection analysis.

-> Important note: the source dataset is synthetic and intended for analysis/portfolio use.
-It should not be presented as confidential client data or actual bank customer data.

 ## Business problem